Baby bottle tooth decay is the term that describes tooth decay in infants and young children. It may also be called:

 - Have the whole family brush teeth together at bedtime.

 - When your child is old enough not to swallow it, use fluoridated toothpaste.
 Fluoride helps the teeth resist acid.
-However, it can be dangerous if swallowed, important to monitor.
+Note: Fluoride can be dangerous if swallowed, so monitor your child until they get the hang of it.

 - Floss your child’s teeth after all of them have grown in.